Media & Press Center – RetirementMandate.com

 RetirementMandate.com · KandelakiSolutions.com

 For informational and educational purposes only.
 Not financial, tax, or legal advice.
 State mandate requirements vary and are subject to change.
-Penalty amounts are based on publicly available state program guidelines as of the date of publication and may vary.
+Penalty amounts are based on publicly available state program guidelines as of the date of publication and may vary — confirm current requirements with each state’s official program site.
 Consult a qualified financial, legal, or tax advisor before making any compliance or retirement plan decisions.

 April 4, 2026

-CalSavers Enforcement Intensifies in 2026 — California Employers With 5+ Workers Must Act
+CalSavers Penalties Escalate in 2026 — California Employers With as Few as One Employee Must Act

 Kandelaki Solutions LLC · Manalapan, NJ